 We think that it is possible to end rough sleeping.
-To do this there needs to be a commitment from governments across Britain to develop a strategy to tackle rough sleeping.
 All public services have their role to play in preventing people from ending up on the streets.
 This includes health services and the criminal justice system.

 Rough sleepers are being punished by measures introduced to tackle antisocial behaviour.